Daniel Rippel

 Activities

-During his time at BIBA, Mr. Rippel participated in several research projects which focused on developing methods for designing and configuring processes in different areas.
+While at BIBA, Mr. Rippel participated in several research projects that focused on developing methods for designing and configuring processes in different areas.

-Subproject B2 „Adaptive Business Processes“, which was part of the Collaborative Research Center 637, funded by the German Research Foundation (DFG), developed a method for the modeling and simulation of autonomous logistic processes.
+Subproject B2, „Adaptive Business Processes, “which was part of the Collaborative Research Center 637, funded by the German Research Foundation (DFG), developed a method for modeling and simulating autonomous logistic processes.
 The Project CONVERGE, funded by the 7.
 Program of the European Commission developed methods to support the interoperability of non-hierarchical supply networks, focusing on the product design process.

 The subproject C4, "Simultaneous Engineering," which is part of the Collaborative Research Center 747 “Micro Cold Forming,” funded by the German Research Foundation (DFG), aimed to develop methods for the design and configuration of manufacturing process chains in micro-manufacturing.
 Mr. Rippel combined classical approaches for process modeling with machine learning techniques to provide a consistent method for both tasks.

-The research project "Manufaktur 4.0" focused on the development of mathematical and simulation-based models for the optimization of production plans taking into account fluctuating quality properties of raw materials in the production of delicatessen salads.
+The research project "Manufaktur 4.0" focused on developing mathematical and simulation-based models for optimizing production plans, taking into account fluctuating quality properties of raw materials in the production of delicatessen salads.

 In addition, Mr. Rippel is involved in several lectures and is responsible for several modeling-themed sessions.